 - Nasal flu for primary school children

-- More information on these immunisations can be found in the dropdowns below.
+- More information on each specific immunisation can be found in the drop downs below.

 Nasal Flu for Primary School children

-- You can read more about the Gardasil vaccine at the NHS Immunisation Website and you can view the Gardasil vaccine product information leaflet here: Gardasil Product Information [159kb]
+- You can read more about the HPV vaccine at the NHS Immunisation website in the NHS leaflet and in the Gardasil Product Information leaflet also in the downloads section of this page.

-- Further catch up clinics are held at Lukis House if needed.
+- Clinics are held at Lukis House if needed.
 Details of clinics can be obtained by calling 725241 ex 5286.

 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for year 9 boys and girls

 - All students in year 9 are offered booster injections of DTP and Meningitis ACWY.
 School nurses will visit secondary schools in the summer term to offer these boosters.
-Letters and consent forms will be sent out to you with further details nearer the time.
+These are the final immunisations offered in the routine childhood schedule.
+You can view the schedule in the downloads section.

-- More information on these vaccines can be found on the NHS immunisation Website - DTP Meningitis ACWY
+- More information on these vaccines can be found on the NHS immunisation Website.